 CETA eligibility.-A small business threshold should be set-at about 10 to 20 employees; below that limit there would be no mandatory CETA hiring requirement; rather there should be a substantial reward for hiring CETA eligible employees (using an expanded targeted jobs tax credit, on a refundable basis, for example); local government or zone sponsors should be expected to perform the administrative and monitoring functions for such employees, to lift the burden from small businesses.
-Above the threshold, the hiring requirement would be in effect, as indicated in the bill.
+Above the threshold, the hiring requirement would be in effect, as indicated in the bill

-Flexible use of incentives.-Local zone sponsors should have the authority to negotiate deals with interested parties in the zone; the authority would include variable use of federal incentives-all or in part, and for the full term of the zone or only for part; zone sponsors should also be certain that as a esult of the negotiations over incentives, performance can be measured and assured; the use of incentives should be considered for how it will reinforce the timing phasing, and targeting of economic development that may be essential to the uccess of a project.
+Flexible use of incentives.-Local zone sponsors should have the authority to negotiate deals with interested parties in the zone; the authority would include variable use of federal incentives-all or in part, and for the fu' term of the zone or only for part; zone sponsors should also be certain that as a seult of the negotiations over incentives, performance can be measured and assigned; the use of incentives should be considered for how it will reinforce the timing phasing, and targeting of economic development that may be essential to the uccess of a project ing of economic development that may be essential to the uccess of a project.